ehuan2/conditional-entropy/README.md

 ```

 ## FAQs
-- Why the entropy/probability is Nan? <br>
+- Why the entropy/probability is NaN? <br>
     - Check if all words in your sentences appear in your given grammar.

 - Why RuntimeError? <br>
-    - Check if the given grammar is *consistent* (i.e., the probability of all generated sentences from the root node `S` sums up to 1).
+    - Check if the given grammar is *consistent* (i.e., the probability of all generated sentences from the root node (`S` by default) sums up to 1).
 The current system does not support inconsistent grammars.
     - Check if there is left recursion in your grammar using ``check_left_recursion.py``.
 For more details about why removing left recursions, see [Hale (2003)](http://www.umiacs.umd.edu/~ymarton/ling849b/hale2003.pdf).

 - Does the current calculator support empty terminal?
-    - No, but it is possible to extend it by simply modifying some code in `calc_inside` and `conditional_entropy`.
+    - No, but it is possible to extend it by simply modifying some code of the functions `calc_inside` and `conditional_entropy`.

 ## Acknowledgement
 This tool calculates PCFG conditional entropy defined by [Hale(2003)](http://www.umiacs.umd.edu/~ymarton/ling849b/hale2003.pdf), as [CCPC](https://github.com/timhunter/ccpc) does.